I tried automatically generating daily recaps for Slack channels using Claude Cowork's scheduling feature

 Posting recaps |

 Claude Cowork's scheduling feature allows you to create cron tasks just by explaining "what you want to do" in natural language.
-For this project, I refined the requirements through the following exchange:
+I refined the requirements through the following interactions:

 First, I communicated what I wanted to do:

-"I want to add a cron that reads yesterday's threads and creates a channel recap.
-Please include summaries and action items, and output in Japanese."
+"I want to add a cron to read yesterday's threads and create a channel recap.
+I'd like it to include summaries and action items, and output in Japanese."

-Claude responded with questions about execution time, posting destination, and thread handling, which I answered as follows:
+Claude responded with questions about execution time, posting destination, and thread handling, to which I answered:

 - Posting destination: Same channel as the summary source